superjosh364/CircaSpeak/README.md

 # CircaSpeak
-A concept chat engine I've come up with.
+A concept chat engine I'm working on.